-Most uric acid dissolves in blood and travels to the kidneys, where it passes out in urine.
-If your body produces too much uric acid or doesn't remove enough if it, you can get sick.
-High levels of uric acid in the body is called hyperuricemia.
+Most uric acid dissolves in blood and travels to the kidneys.
+From there, it passes out in urine.
+If your body produces too much uric acid or does not remove enough if it, you can get sick.
+A high level of uric acid in the blood is called hyperuricemia.

-Your doctor may also order this test if you have had or are about to have certain types of chemotherapy.
+You may have this test if you have had or are about to have certain types of chemotherapy.
 Rapid weight loss, which may occur with such treatments, can increase the amount of uric acid in your blood.

 Normal values range between 3.5 and 7.2 mg/dL.